silksil/personalLearnings/productivity.md

 - Product/market fit: Lean Startup Canvus, The Value Proposition Canvas

 # Work efficiently
-### 1. Be clear on how you work (part 2)
+### 1. Plan
-Being clear on how you work to 1.) **reduce the amount of tempetation** to shifts into reward-seeking mode and to 2.) **preserve mental energy** for work itself.
-As suggested by Cal Newport, this includes:
-* Where you’ll will work and for how long.
-* How you’ll work once you start to work.
-* How you’ll support your work (tools, checklists, food, notebooks)
+Instead of figuring out in the moment what to do, you should defined ahead the goals and the tasks of a particular day.
+This reduces the chance of being tempted to do something else, and preserves mental energy for work itself.

 ### 2. Focus on 1 task at a time
-The more you are trying to do, the more easy you get distracted or are overwhelmed, the less you accomplish.
-Thus, focus on the goals that benefit you most, and focus on the the most important tasks that support a goal.
+Multi-tasking doesn't work.
+If you switch between tasks it takes time and energy for the brain to adjust.

-### 3. Remove distractions and stay organized
+### 3. Remove distractions
 Being distracted fucks up your brain:
 > Once your brain has become accustomed to on-demand distraction, Nass discovered, it’s hard to shake the addiction even when you want to concentrate.
 To put this more concretely: If every moment of potential boredom in your life—say, having to wait five minutes in line or sit alone in a restaurant until a friend arrives—is relieved with a quick glance at your smartphone, then your brain has likely been rewired to a point where, like the “mental wrecks” in Nass’s research, it’s not ready for deep work—even if you regularly schedule time to practice this concentration. — Cal Newport